-It is important that the 20-page project narrative section provide a complete description of the proposed work, because reviewers are not obliged to read the Appendices.
-Applications exceeding these page limits may be rejected without review or the first 20 pages may be reviewed without regard to the remainder.
-The page count of 20 does not include the Cover Page and Budget Pages, the Title Page, the biographical material and publication information, or any Appendices.
+It is important that the project narrative section provide a complete description of the proposed work, because reviewers are not obliged to read the last Appendix.
+Applications exceeding the page limits may be rejected without review.
+The page count of 9 pages per senior investigator does not include the Cover Page and Budget Pages, the Title Page, the biographical material and publication information, or any Appendices.